- The longest biking trail in Oklahoma is the Grand Boulevard Historical Tour Bike Route.

 Rome wasn’t built in a day, but it turns out that the state capital of Oklahoma was.
 It came together as one of a series of “land runs” in which homesteaders would stake their claim to plots of free land.
-It’s the largest city in the state with a population of over 1.4 million, and is home to the longest biking trail in Oklahoma.
+It’s the largest city in the state with a population of over 1.4 million and is home to the longest biking trail in Oklahoma.

 The Longest Biking Trail in Oklahoma: Oklahoma’s Grand Boulevard Historical Tour Route

 The longest biking trail in Oklahoma is the Grand Boulevard Historical Tour Bike Route.
-This trail is a 35-mile road biking loop that begins at Stars and Stripes park at Lake Hefner and travels east in a clockwise loop around the city.
+This trail is a 35-mile road biking loop that begins at Stars and Stripes Park at Lake Hefner and travels east in a clockwise loop around the city.
 It can also be traveled in a counterclockwise direction.

-The Grand Boulevard was a road that looped all around Oklahoma city.
+The Grand Boulevard was a road that looped all around Oklahoma City.
 Parts of the original route have been given to other uses.
 However, it turns out that you can still ride the route of the former road and that biking just may be the best method to experience the historical route.

 History of the Longest Biking Trail in Oklahoma

 On April 22, 1889, Oklahoma City was created over the course of one day.
 Over 10,000 people moved in to call the city home.
-The new city was complete with streets, shops and home sites.
+The new city was complete with streets, shops, and home sites.
 However, the city planners did not set aside land for parks and recreation.
 When considering how they would adjust for this oversight they looked to the successful example of Central Park in New York City but didn’t know where to put a park within Oklahoma City.

 The city hired William Dunn to take a look at the city and make a proposal.
 The original 1910 Oklahoma City Parks Plan by WH Dunn can be downloaded here.
 Since Oklahoma City left no room at its center, Dunn proposed placing four parks around the perimeter of the city at each corner.
-Will Rogers park was to be at the Northwest corner, Lincoln Park at the Northeast, Trosper Park at the Southeast and Woodson Park at the Southwest.
+Will Rogers Park was to be at the Northwest corner, Lincoln Park at the Northeast, Trosper Park at the Southeast, and Woodson Park at the Southwest.
 The idea of the Grand Boulevard was that it would connect all parks by a continuous route.
 He also proposed that diagonal trolley car lines would operate to take people from the central part of town to the parks, but this plan never came to be.

 Elevation & Difficulty of the Trail

-The longest biking trail in Oklahoma is relatively short when compared to the longest routes of other states like Ohio.
+The longest biking trail in Oklahoma is relatively short when compared to the longest routes in other states like Ohio.
 It is a fairly easy route that can be tackled by beginners and seasoned cyclists alike.
 Just be aware that much of the route will be road biking.
 Use caution when sharing the road and be sure to prepare by reviewing the route so that you’ll know what to expect along the way.
 The route starts at an elevation of 1,223 feet and reaches a maximum of 1,312 feet during the course of its 35 miles.
 There is an elevation gain of 803 feet.

 Navigating the Longest Biking Trail in Oklahoma